66733-0948-XX Erbitux 100 MG/50ML SOLN (LILLY)

 Used in combination with afatinib

-Used for subsequent therapy for sensitizing EGFR mutation-positive tumors
+Subsequent therapy for sensitizing EGFR mutation-positive tumors

 Penile Cancer for use as single agent treatment for subsequent therapy of metastatic disease